 When visiting Cuba you have to prioritize visiting these different cities in Cuba.
-Each place is unique, colorful, fun, and will be sure to provide you a great time while on this beautiful island.
+Each place is unique, colorful, and fun, and will be sure to provide you with a great time while on this beautiful island.
 From the largest cities to the smaller towns, Cuba has a million things to offer and will be sure to bring something unexpected.

 PIN THIS POST FOR LATER

 First up – Havana.

 The capital of Cuba, with a population of about 2 million people, is a UNESCO world heritage site that should be at the top of your list of priorities.
 The capital is so vibrant, colorful, and fun that it’s worth at least a couple of days.

 Walking around these colorful streets is a beautiful and interesting experience.
 In some ways, everything looks like it is falling apart but is held together by music, culture, and people.